zack-bitcoin/amoveo/docs/why_I_left.md

 They will be able to sell most of their AE tokens before the blockchain gets launched.
 So they have little incentive to deliver a working product.

-No one lives forever.
-I work on blockchains because I think this the most effective way for me to leave the world different than how I found it.
-I want to change the world towards my preferences.
 I want to work on blockchains for at least the next decade.
 Keep an eye on my github.
 https://github.com/zack-bitcoin